tatianapassali/deep_pneumonia/README.md

 # deep_pneumonia
-Pneumonia Detection with CNNs from chest raiographs
+Pneumonia Detection with CNNs from chest radiographs

 Using deep CNNs to detect pneumonia using [Kaggle's pneumonia dataset](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge)